 Western Melbourne.
-Maribyrnong covers suburbs near the Maribyrnong River, including all Moonee Valley council area, parts of Maribyrnong council area and small parts of Brimbank, Melbourne and Moreland council areas.
-Suburbs include Essendon, Aberfeldie, Moonee Ponds, Niddrie, Gowanbrae, Essendon Fields, Ascot Vale, West Footscray and Flemington.
+Maribyrnong covers suburbs near the Maribyrnong River, including the entire Moonee Valley council area, southern parts of the City of Hume, and small parts of the City of Melbourne and the Brimbank and Moreland council areas.
+Suburbs include Essendon, Aberfeldie, Moonee Ponds, Niddrie, Gowanbrae, Essendon Fields, Ascot Vale, Kensington, Tullamarine, Keilor Park, Gladstone and Flemington.

 The seat was first won in 1906 by Samuel Mauger, a member of the Anti-Socialist party.
 Mauger had previously held Melbourne Ports since Federation.
 He joined the Commonwealth Liberal Party on its formation in 1909, but lost Maribyrnong in 1910 to Labor candidate James Fenton.

 Fenton held the seat continuously for the next two decades, and became Minister for Trade in the Scullin government in 1929.
 He served as Acting Prime Minister in 1930 when Scullin was travelling, and during this period he breached with the majority of the Labor caucus, and in 1931 he followed Joseph Lyons out of the ALP and joined the new United Australia Party.

 Fenton won re-election in 1931 as a UAP candidate, and served as a minister for the first year of the Lyons government, but fell out with the government and served out his term as a backbencher, losing the seat in 1934 to the ALP’s Arthur Drakeford.